TheCulliganMan/cookiecutter-reproducible-data-science/README.md

 Usage
 -----
-To start a new science project:

-`cookiecutter gh:TheCulliganMan/cookiecutter-reproducible-data-science`

-Follow the instructions to get your directory set up.
+1. To start a new science project: `cookiecutter gh:TheCulliganMan/cookiecutter-reproducible-data-science`  Follow cookiecutter's instructions to get your project set up.
 Then enter the directory.

-First thing you should probably do is `mv config/secrets_example config/secrets` and set the proper values.
+2. First thing you should probably do is `mv config/secrets_example config/secrets` and set the proper values for the project.
+Docker-compose won't work without this.

-Build the application `bash scripts/build-scripts/build-app-dockerfile.sh`.
+3. Build the application and the notebook `./scripts/build-scripts/build-all.sh`.

-Build the notebooks if you want them `bash scripts/build-scripts/build-notebook-dockerfile.sh`.

-Otherwise build all `bash scripts/build-scripts/build-all.sh`.

-After projects are built, feel free to use the docker-compose files.
-There are three, one to start just the application (which defaults to `bash`), another that starts just the notebook with a shared volume mount the projecrt root.
+4. After projects are built, use the run scripts `./scripts/run-scripts/run-notebook.sh` or `./scripts/run-scripts/run-development.sh` (to run app and notebook concurrently) or `./scripts/run-scripts/run-application.sh` (to run a prod app without volume mounts).

+5. Tests can be created at `./tests`.
+To run them `./scripts/test-scripts/run-tests.sh`.

+This template isn't meant to constrain the developer or data scientist, just make reproducable code easier to write.
+Please make sure that your run scripts and test scripts are self contained.
+Running the application should be as easy as hitting the enter button.
+This makes maintainence much easier and more enjoyable for all parties.

+Happy Programming!

 Project Structure
 -----------------